 Is Government the Answer?

 All these issues have the same conclusion: The government is the cure.
 You need taxes to save mankind from the machine, you need the state to protect you from evil hairdressers, and you need regulations to tweet.
 As former President Ronald Reagan said, “Government is not the solution to our problems.
 Government is the problem.”
-Many proposals that involve the state often appear as the default remedy to any ailment of society, but its answers to societal troubles are usually worse than the difficulties themselves.We value your comments!
-Please weigh in on our comment section below.
+Many proposals that involve the state often appear as the default remedy to any ailment of society, but its answers to societal troubles are usually worse than the difficulties themselves.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com